> 95 % as determined by SDS-PAGE

 The recombinant human IZUMO1 consists of 282 amino acids and predicts a molecular mass of 32.1 KDa.
 It migrates as an approximately 43 KDa band in SDS-PAGE under reducing conditions.

-IZUMO1 has an N-terminal domain with significant homology to the N-terminal domain of Izumo.
 Izumo is a sperm membrane protein which plays a key role in the fusion in the mouse.
 It has an Immunoglobulin (Ig) domain and an N-terminal domain for which neither the functions nor homologous sequences are known.
-Besides IZUMO1, there are other 3 proteins which have an N-terminal domain with significant homology to the N-terminal domain of Izumo.
-They are Izumo 2, 3, and 4.
+Up to now, there four members has an N-terminal domain with significant homology to the N-terminal domain of Izumo.
+We call this domain Izumo domain.
+The four proteins are Izumo 1, 2, 3, and 4.
+Izumo domain possesses the ability to form dimers, whereas the transmembrane domain or the cytoplasmic domain or both of Izumo 1 are required for the formation of multimers of higher order.
 Izumo 1-3 are transmembrane proteins expressed specifically in the testis, and Izumo 4 is a soluble protein expressed in the testis and in other tissues.
-Izumo 1, 3, and 4 formed protein complexes on sperm, Izumo 1 forming several larger complexes and is involved in the fertilization process.
-It also may be involved in the fusion of the sperm with the egg.
+Izumo 1, 3, and 4 formed protein complexes on sperm, Izumo 1 forming several larger complexes and Izumo 3 and 4 forming a single larger complex.
+Izumo1 is essential for sperm-egg plasma membrane binding and fusion.